caresetjournal/Hospital_Charge_Master_Data_Schema/README.md

 # Hospital Charge Master Data Schema
-Proposed data formats and best practices for the release of Hospital Charge Master Data.

-We want to keep this simple, so we are making a single short document.

-You can read more about the effort to develop this document at [hospitalpricedata.org](http://hospitalpricedata.org/)
+This document details the machine readable data structure of a hospital chargemaster data release, in compliance with CMS policy.

+* This ReadMe can also be found on the [Hospital Charge Master Data Schema Github Project](https://github.com/docgraph/Hospital_Charge_Master_Data_Schema)
+* If you would like more help interpreting this data, please visit [hospitalpricedata.org](http://hospitalpricedata.org/)
+* If you would like to know more about what a Chargemaster is, [Wikipedia has an article on Chargemasters](https://en.wikipedia.org/wiki/Chargemaster)

 ## Core Files

-There are several files that should be released as part of the Hospital Chargemaster data release:
+There are several files that should be included released as part of this Hospital Chargemaster data release:

+* Chargemaster.README.md - A readme (possibly this one) that details the data structures found in the other files.
 * Chargemaster.csv - The actual Chargemaster data
 * Chargemaster.csv.MD5 - an MD5 file that should be updated everytime the Chargemaster file is updated
 * Chargemaster.metadata.json - JSON metadata for the Chargemaster
 * Chargemaster.metadata.json.MD5 - an MD5 file that should be updated everytime the Chargemaster file updates

 ### Chargemaster.csv
-The Hospital ChargeMaster data will be released as a Comma Delimited (CSV) in accordance with [IETF RFC4180](https://tools.ietf.org/html/rfc4180) with the following columns structure.
+The Hospital ChargeMaster data will be released as a Comma Delimited (CSV) in accordance with [IETF RFC4180](https://tools.ietf.org/html/rfc4180) with the following columns structure:

 * CCN - CCN of the hospital (allows for one file to detail several hospitals or sub-facilities)
 * NPI - NPI of the hospital (allows for one file to detail several hospitals or sub-facilities)